Skip to main content

 Key Takeaways

-• 2Budget buyers should choose the Midea 20-Pint at $159.99 — full Wi-Fi app control, Alexa and Google Assistant support, and the quietest operation in its class at 44 dB
+• 1The Midea 20-Pint is the best budget smart dehumidifier at $178.99 — full Wi-Fi app control, Alexa and Google Assistant support, and whisper-quiet 44 dB operation

 • 5Smart dehumidifiers pay for themselves in convenience: remote humidity monitoring, tank-full alerts, scheduling, and voice control mean your unit actually maintains the EPA-recommended 30-50% humidity range instead of sitting idle with a full bucket